ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 10   1.142775 MULTIPOLYGON (((-95.50827 3...
 ```

-### Case 3: polygons (target) vs polygons (source)
+### Case 3: polygons (target) vs polygons (source) {#polygon-polygon}

 For this case, `st_join(target_sf, source_sf)` will return all the unique intersecting polygon-polygon combinations with the information of the polygon from source_sf attached.

-We will use county-level corn acres in Iowa in 2018 from USDA NASS^[see [here](link_here) for how to download Quick Stats data from within R.] and Hydrologic Units^[see [here](https://water.usgs.gov/GIS/huc.html) for explanation of what they are.
+We will use county-level corn acres in Iowa in 2018 from USDA NASS^[See [here](link_here) for how to download Quick Stats data from within R.] and Hydrologic Units^[See [here](https://water.usgs.gov/GIS/huc.html) for an explanation of what they are.
 You do not really need to know what HUC units are to understand what's done in this section.]
 Our objective here is to find corn acres by HUC units based on the county-level corn acres data^[Yes, there will be substantial measurement errors as the source polygons (corn acres by county) are large relative to the target polygons (HUC units).
 But, this serves as a good illustration of a polygon-polygon join.].

 We first import the Iowa corn acre data: